sindhujasankararaman/Repeat-Customer-Rate-Analysis-using-Power-BI/README.md

-# Overview 📖
-Business success isn’t just about attracting new customers; it’s about ensuring that those who have purchased once choose to return.
-To support this, I developed a **Power BI dashboard** that provides stakeholders with clear insights into **Customer Repeat Value (CRV)** and the key factors influencing it.
-This metric empowers businesses to fine-tune their strategies, enhance customer loyalty, and ultimately increase both **lifetime customer value** and **overall revenue**.

 ## Table of Contents 📚
+- Overview
 - Executive Summary
 - Business Request
 - Data Preparation and Visualization Approach
 - Business Questions
 - Insights
 - Recommendations
+# Overview 📖
+Business success isn’t just about attracting new customers; it’s about ensuring that those who have purchased once choose to return.
+To support this, I developed a **Power BI dashboard** that provides stakeholders with clear insights into **Customer Repeat Value (CRV)** and the key factors influencing it.
+This metric empowers businesses to fine-tune their strategies, enhance customer loyalty, and ultimately increase both **lifetime customer value** and **overall revenue**.
 # Executive Summary

 Between 2020 and 2023, the customer base contracted from 1,322 to 1,218, while the repeat customer rate (RCR) declined slightly from 29.5% to 28.85%.
 This signals challenges in both acquisition and retention.
 Importantly, the analysis shows that RCR is directly proportional to marketing spend — as investment in campaigns decreased, repeat customer rates also declined.